 revelation, a tongue or an interpretation."
 In the verses that

-guidelines to follow which infuse freedom, spontaneity, and creativity
+us principles and guidelines to follow which infuse freedom,

-[songs, teachings, etc.] must be done for the strengthening of the
+these [songs, teachings, etc.] must be done for the

 second guideline is “If anyone speaks in a tongue, two–or at the